zcentric/vector-operator/docs/vector-crd.md

       readOnly: true
 ```

-This example deploys Vector agents with API enabled, defined resource limits, and access to host logs through a volume mount.
+This example deploys Vector agents with API enabled, defined resource limits, private registry authentication, and access to host logs through a volume mount.
 The Vector operator will create a DaemonSet that ensures Vector runs on every node in your cluster.